-Hello my friends 🙂 My name is Dan “Knotts” Binde.
+Dan “Knotts” Binde is my name.
 My hiking adventures started in 2008.
 My sister and brother in law brought me out to Glacier NP.
 This was my first taste ever in the back-country and I instantly became hooked.
 We headed into the Belly River.
 I immediately thought I was going to die with how heavy my pack weighed.
 I complained about having the heaviest pack.
 So on break, my sister and brother in law put their packs down and let me try them on.
 There was no doubt I had the lightest pack.
-Just before Slide Lake campground, we spooked up Howard the Moose.
-After almost running over my brother in law, Howard turned out to be a nice character.
-He hung out at our campsite the rest of the night.
+Just before Slide Lake camp, we spooked up Howard the Moose.
+Howard darted across the trail about 10 feet in front of my brother in law.
+Howard turned out to be a nice character.
+He hung out at the camp the rest of the night.
 Not long after getting to camp, it started to pour and didn’t let up.
 With not knowing much about what I was getting into, I brought my cheap Wenzel pop up tent.
-Within no time, I was sitting on my sleeping pad which turned into an island.
-I hoped over to their small 2 man tent.
+Within no time, I was sitting on my sleeping pad which quickly turned into an island.
+I hoped over to their small tent.
 I got frustrated quite fast being crammed in the middle and it being so early in the day.
 I was so young and excited, I couldn’t fall asleep.
 After 2 hours-ish, it stopped raining and I got a fire rolling.
 I was able to dry out pretty much everything that got soaked.
 Howard and I hung out the rest of the night, till I couldn’t keep my eyes open any longer.

 The next few years, I kept making my way into the back-country.
 I couldn’t of had an easier time to learn with all the people helping me.
 My aunt and uncle live just outside of the park at Smoky Bear Ranch (B&B).
 Brother Mike also got me into hiking.
 Without his extra gear to borrow, there would of been no chance of getting me hooked.